joshgillies/node-matrix-auth/README.md

 });
 ```

-When authentication is successful matrixAuth will return an object with the following properties:
+When authentication is successful matrixAuth will return a JavaScript Object with the following properties:

 * `auth`: The user authentication information
 * `admin`: The result of passing opts.admin into url.parse